mlgg/BDAA-Final-Project/README.md

 ####BDAA-Final-Project

 Components of README.md

 	1. General Information About BDAA-Final-Project Contents
 	2. Definition of Problem
 	3. Definition of Software
 	4. Results
 	5. Reproducibility

 ======================================================================================================================================
 ####General Information About BDAA-Final-Project Contents

-1) Data files:
+The relevant project files in this repository include:

-    a) "Water_Right_Applications.csv"
+	1. Data files:

-        - (csv initially downloaded from https://data.wa.gov/Natural-Resources-Environment/Water-Right-Applications/9ubz-5r4b)
+		a) "Water_Right_Applications.csv":  a csv initially downloaded from https://data.wa.gov/Natural-Resources-Environment/Water-Right-Applications/9ubz-5r4b
-        - this dataset contains all relevant information taken from Water Right Applications in Washington State, and includes the              following fields:
+    -this dataset contains all relevant information taken from Water Right Applications in Washington State, and includes the              following fields:
           1. "WR_DOC_ID" -- database key for the document
           2. "DOCUMENT_NUMBER" -- Washington State document ID number
           3. "DOCUMENT_TYPE" -- indicates whether the application is new or a change to an existing water right